Trying to lose weight can be a difficult and frustrating process. You may feel like you're doing everything right, but the scale needs to budge.

 Low carbs, low sugar

 The higher you raise your hormones in response to eating, the more likely you will gain fat from the calories you just consumed.
-This is well understood but often ignored by many in the calories in, calories out crowd.
+This is well understood but often ignored by many in the calories in, out crowd.
 While calories do matter, hormones matter more.

 The best way to simplify weight loss and make it easy on yourself is to avoid high-carb, high-sugar foods.